 forty neon buddhas

 First published in the 2010 Jack Straw Anthology, during my time as a fellow in the Jack Straw Writers Program.
 You can also listen to a Jack Straw podcast of me reading some of these and selected longer poems.
-See also 3Lights, 12 neon buddhas, and my neon buddha photo haiga.
+See also 3Lights, 12 neon buddhas, my neon buddha photo haiga, Free Thinking, Gathering Rosebuds, and “The neon buddha attends his first haiku-con.” +

 A friend once asked me where the neon buddha came from.
 In reply, I almost said Toledo.
 More accurately, he’s an avatar—sometimes a surrogate for me and what I’ve done or would like to do, both ordinary and extraordinary, and sometimes an everyman who’s definitely not me.
 The neon buddha is also like the Travelocity garden gnome—a little naïve or overwhelmed by the world, but always game for adventure.
 And perhaps he’s like R. Crumb’s Mr. Natural—an underground sage who likes to have fun and can’t resist a double meaning.
 Or he’s like John Berryman’s “dream song” everyman Henry, sometimes too serious for his own good.
 I’ve written many hundreds of these haiku-like poems (perhaps similar to the Spanish greguería form), which have unfolded as a surreal sort of personal mythology.